dathatcher/agentic-ai-wisdom-layer/WALKTHROUGH.md

 - **Events** (e.g., commits, tickets, deployments, releases)

 > The **event layer** captures artifacts and actions from humans, tools, and systems — including Jira tickets, GitHub commits, Jenkins builds, etc. These are key indicators of activity, responsibility, and influence across the system.

+In a future state where this architecture is extended with live AI agents and connected to operational systems, the "mental model" will likely come from an evolving data layer populated via APIs, logs, system telemetry, workflow histories, and learning agents.
+This will enable a living, multi-perspective model that is continuously refined — but the structural foundation will remain aligned to the current simulation model.

 ---